Headers and Footers

 HeaderFooterSettings

-HeaderFooterSettings is the class that defines how the headers and footers of some worksheet should look like.
-An instance of this class can be obtained through the propertied of WorksheetPageSetup.
+HeaderFooterSettings is the class that defines how the headers and footers of a worksheet look.
+An instance of this class can be obtained through the properties of WorksheetPageSetup.

 Example 1: Get HeaderFooterSettings